Ikea Hack: DIY Toy Car Ramp

 I’m totally going a little off topic on the blog today, but I just had to share this Ikea Hack that my son and I came up with last weekend.
 My son LOVES cars and this DIY Toy Car Ramp was SOOO easy to build and provided HOURS (literally) of entertainment this past weekend.
 The is the easiest DIY Hotwheels track ever!

-We just got back from LEGOLAND Florida and my son was OBSESSED with one of the activities they had there where you could race a car down a ramp.
+We just got back from our trip to LEGOLAND Florida and my son was OBSESSED with one of the activities they had there where you could race a car down a ramp.
 He kept talking about going back to do the car races so I offered to try and build a ramp at home.
 We checked out Pinterest for ideas but they all looked a little beyond my NON-DIY abilities.
 I went out to my garage to look at what kind of materials we had around the house and my son started ‘vrooming’ his cars along these picture shelves that I had bought (and failed to put up 1 year later ha!).
 Of course, this was the AHA moment and we easily had this ramp made in about 20 minutes (mostly glue drying time).

 DIY Toy Car Ramp